sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-deploy/ai-core-aiapi-postman-deploy.md

 [ACCORDION-BEGIN [Step 2: ](Start serving deployment)]

-We had create the configuration ( *serving configuration*) of deployment in the previous step.
-Now we will use that configuration to deploy the model.
+The configuration *(serving configuration)* for deployment was created in the previous step.
+Now use that configuration to deploy the model.

 > **COLLECTIONS** > *POST* Start deployment